NEW STUDENT & FAMILY ORIENTATION FAQS

 Q: I’m an Honors Carolina Student.
 Do I have to attend the Honors Carolina Orientation Session?

-All Honors Carolina students are strongly encouraged to complete a reservation for the Honors Carolina Orientation session on June 24-25, 2020, where special presentations regarding opportunities available to Honors Carolina students will be offered.
+All Honors Carolina students are strongly encouraged to complete a reservation for the Honors Carolina Orientation session on June 20 – June 21, 2022, where special presentations regarding opportunities available to Honors Carolina students will be offered.
 Attendees at this session will enjoy their first chance to forge new friendships with other Honors Carolina participants who share their passion for academic pursuit and intellectual curiosity.
 If a scheduling conflict prevents you from attending the Honors Carolina Orientation session, you are welcome to make a reservation for a different first-year Orientation session.
+At each of these other sessions, an Honors Carolina representative will meet with honors students as a group to answer questions and provide program information during Interest Sessions on Day 2.

 Q: My guest (or student) requires accessibility resources/services.
 How can I request those?

-If a student or guest require accessibility services such as a sign language interpreter or additional resources please be sure to indicate the needs in the appropriate fields during the Orientation reservation application.
+If a student or guest require accessibility services such as a sign language interpreter, dietary needs, wheel chair, housing accommodations, or additional resources please be sure to indicate the needs in the appropriate fields during the Orientation reservation application.
 Any accommodation requests for New Student Orientation need to be received at least 10 business days prior to the session.
-Students wishing to identify with Accessibility Resources & Services may also do so at accessibility.unc.edu.
+Students wishing to identify with Accessibility Resources & Services (ARS) may also do so at ars.unc.edu.

 Q: What if I do not have all my scores and transcripts by the time I attend Orientation?

-All students will complete an online academic advising module prior to attending Orientation.
+All students will complete an on-line academic advising module prior to attending Orientation.
 The module will provide insight about the Carolina curriculum and planning your coursework.
-During your Orientation session, you will meet with an Academic Advisor to discuss your academic plan.
+At Orientation, you will meet with an Academic Advisor to discuss your academic plan.
 Your advisor will talk with you about the placement exams that you took and your anticipated scores.
-If you have received your scores, or if you have completed courses at any other colleges or universities, please have copies of your transcripts available.
+If you have received your scores, or if you have completed course at any other colleges or universities, then bring copies of your transcripts.